Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Introduction

-Typically however, these methods assume that the FC between the ROIs remains constant throughout the duration of the experiment.
-While this reduces computational time and complexity, it fails to capture the evolving and dynamic nature of the brain.
+However, these FC methods typically assume that the FC between the ROIs remains constant throughout the duration of the experiment.
+While this reduces computational time and complexity, it fails to capture the evolving and dynamic behavior of the brain.
 Evidence of a changing, non-stationary FC over the experiment has been demonstrated in both resting-state data \citep{delamillieure, doucet} and task-based experiments \citep{fox, debener, eichele, cribben3}.
+Although some neural processes are understood through the interaction of brain regions, many complex cognitive processes are not well characterized.
+In most cases, the circuitry is assumed to remain static, not allowing for changes to be reflected in each individual as the task itself evolves, such as when the narrative of a story develops during a reading task. \cite{Varela2001} suggests that neural assemblages respond to internal and external stimuli through changes in synchronization.
+Consequently, it is important to not only study how different brain regions synchronize in activity over time, but also how this synchronization evolves throughout the time course and as a result of different stimuli \citep{Gonzalez-Castillo2018}.

 Numerous statistical methods have emerged to capture and express the dynamic nature of FC.
-First, moving window approaches adapt covariance, correlation, or precision matrix methods into a time-varying context.
+First, moving window approaches were introduced that extend covariance, correlation, or precision matrix methods into a time-varying context.
 These approaches define sequential blocks of time points and estimate FC within each block.
-By determining FC across blocks from the beginning to the end of the time course, time-varying FC can be estimated (see \cite{hutchison} for a review).
+By estimating FC across blocks from the beginning to the end of the time course, time-varying FC can be estimated (see \cite{hutchison} for a review).
 Although the moving-window approach is a computationally practical way of determining FC, it has limitations \citep{hutchison}.
 For one, the resulting FC patterns are heavily influenced by the choice of block size, which can result in vastly different FC patterns.
 Additionally, this technique gives no weight to time points outside of those included in the window.